-One of the tricks not to get tired is to be seated long while climbing a mountain.
+One of the tricks to not get tired is to be seated long while climbing a mountain.
 Many people think that getting off the seat will make the route easier and shorter, but it’s not really true.
 Because while you get off the bike seat, not only do you have to control the bike but also balance your body weight.
 Suppose you feel like the bike needs more force, move your body slightly to the front, leaning on the bike.

 4. Maintain Your Speed